Own-goal howler rescues point for Atletico, Depay stars for Barcelona

 Atletico Madrid's Uruguayan forward Luis Suarez was on target in a 2-2 draw

-Deep into time added on a horrific back-pass from Villarreal's Aissa Mandi left his 'keeper stranded and rolled agonisingly into the goal to give Atletico a point.
+In the fifth minute of injury time, an horrific back-pass from Villarreal's Aissa Mandi left his 'keeper stranded and the ball rolled agonisingly into the goal to give Atletico a point.

 Earlier, Barcelona also dug deep for a narrow 2-1 win over Getafe with Dutch striker Memphis Depay providing the winner.